2ndSightLab/ai-tracker/issues.md

 ## Issues

-🟡 Possible race condition or something causing an issue trying to deploy roles.

 🟡 Delegated admin, IPAM - Bug related to looking up resources at different levels of hierarchy

-🟡 SCP Deny External on Deny All - need a way to exclude an account from an org resource deployment

 🟡 ec2 instances, remaining roles - have to get past role assumption issue to test this.